Teesside International Airport: Tees-Side Airport

-Teesside International I
+Teesside International

-In 1987 the airport was privatised, with Cleveland and Durham local authorities retaining their shares.
-As part of this process the airport rebranded from Tees-Side Airport to Teesside International Airport.
+In 1987, the airport was privatised, with Cleveland and Durham local authorities retaining their shares.
+As part of this process the airport re-branded from Tees-Side Airport to Teesside International Airport.

 1990 saw the one millionth aircraft movement at the airport, in the form of a British Midland service to London Heathrow.
 In 1996 when Cleveland County Council was abolished, the airport ownership was divided amongst local Borough Councils.
 Passenger numbers grew steadily from 1993 based upon an expanding holiday charter business.

-In 1994 Airtours arrived on the scene and from 1997 based a summer seasonal aircraft at the airport, this coupled with other tour operator expansion propelled the airport to new heights.
+In 1994, Airtours arrived on the scene and from 1997 based a summer seasonal aircraft at the airport, this coupled with other tour operator expansion propelled the airport to new heights.